-Oklahoma City-based tech company amshot spends most days focusing on IT services and software development, but once per quarter, local arts and charity takes center stage at its downtown office.
+Oklahoma City-based tech company amshot spends most days focusing on IT services and software development, but once per quarter, local arts and charity take center stage at its downtown office.

-exhibITion: Color Menagerie, a collection of contemporary works by Oklahoma artists Caroline Cohenour and Kerri Shadid, will be showcased at an art opening reception on January 17 from 4:30 to 8 p.m. at the art show, sale, and reception.
-Their works will remain in amshot’s office until the Spring 2019 exhibITion.
+exhibITion: That Art Really Tied the Room Together, a collection of contemporary works by Oklahoma artist romy owens, will be featured on April 18 from 4:30 to 8 p.m. at the art exhibit, sale, and reception.
+The artwork will remain in amshot’s office until the Summer 2019 exhibITion.

-Benefiting Oklahoma Alzheimer’s Association, the event is co-sponsored by Synergy Datacom Supply with additional support from Stonecloud Brewing Co.
+Benefiting the Oklahoma Visual Arts Coalition (OVAC), the event is co-sponsored by Anthem Brewing Company and The Vested Sommelier.
 It will take place at 428 Dean A McGee Avenue.

-“This is amshot’s way of providing another outlet for promoting local artists in downtown Oklahoma City,” Thomas said.
-“It’s all about combining art, fun, and community service,” he said.
+“exhibITion is amshot’s way of providing another outlet for promoting local artists in downtown Oklahoma City,” said Thomas.
+“It’s all about combining art, fun, and community service.”

-Admission to the art show and sale is a $5 gift to the Alzheimer’s Association and includes locally crafted beer, wine, and music.
+Admission to the exhibITion art exhibition and sale is a $5 gift to OVAC and includes locally crafted beer, wine, and a chance to browse the gallery and purchase the pieces.
+The after-party will take place at Banquet Cinema Pub immediately following the event.
 For more information, visit amshot.com/exhibITion.